Tuition and Fees: Academic Year 2020-2021

 Answers to Frequently Asked Questions regarding Georgetown’s tuition rate-setting procedures are available in this FAQ sheet.

-Students registered for 12 credit hours or more in a given term will be considered to be full-time students, and will be charged the full time rate for a registration of 12-20 credit hours.
-Beyond 20 credit hours, each additional credit hour for which the student is registered will result in an additional charge at the part-time rate, e.g.: a student registered for 20 credit hours will be charged $28,692.00, whereas a student registered for 21 hours will be charged $28,692.00 + $2,391.00.
+Students registered for 12 credit hours or more in a given term will be considered to be full-time students, and will be charged the appropriate full time rate for a registration of 12-20 credit hours.
+Beyond 20 credit hours, each additional credit hour for which the student is registered will result in an additional charge at the appropriate part-time rate, e.g.: a student registered for 20 credit hours could expect to be charged $28,692.00, whereas a student registered for 21 hours could expect charges of $28,692.00 + $2,391.00.
 Students wishing to register for less than a full-time course load must get approval from their dean’s office.

 Certain fees are charged to the student once at the beginning of his or her studies at Georgetown.
 These include the orientation and transcript fees.
 The one-time transcript fee will ensure that the student has access to copies of his or her official transcript for life.

 Access to Yates Field House is now included in the cost of tuition for any part-time or full-time active, degree-seeking student.
 Part-time students in a non-degree seeking program/certificate will need to “opt-in” to the Yates Access Fee by visiting Yates Field House.

 Undergraduate degree-seeking students are assessed this fee each semester for which they are enrolled.
 The proceeds from this fee fund various activities throughout the year, including concerts, lectures, performances, discussion groups, recreational opportunities, and other co-curricular programs.